Somewhere between Kansas City and St. Joseph, Mo., I gained a lifelong respect for truck drivers.

 Early in my career I accepted a job that required a move from Kansas City to Rapid City, S.D.
 In an effort to pocket more of the move allowance, I rented a truck for the contents of my apartment and a trailer for my company car, which I was to pick up in Sioux Falls, S.D.

 Thirty miles into the 700-mile journey, I attempted a right-hand lane change.
 Although I checked my mirrors twice and signaled well before the change, upon easing into the lane I heard the horn blast from the car I nearly side-swiped.

-In recent years I’ve been fortunate to spend time with a small number of the 3.5 million professional truck drivers while doing research at events like the Mid-American Truck Show and American Trucking Show.
+In recent years I’ve been fortunate to spend time with a small number of the 3.36 million professional truck drivers while doing research at events like the Mid-American Truck Show and American Trucking Show.

 The reason trucking makes up such a significant part of the transportation economy is that for decades the industry has delivered excellent reliability and service at comparatively low freight rates.
 This outstanding value is the result of fierce competition and a focus on optimizing efficiency within the trucking industry.
 Although businesses and consumers benefit from this value, it presents significant challenges for the American trucker.

 To compound the challenge there are often financial penalties for showing up too early or too late.
 These challenges are something to be mindful of the next time you’re stuck in traffic and frustrated because you can’t get to the mall.

 AMSOIL Director of Technical Marketing with diverse understanding of lubricants as a 26-year veteran of the petroleum industry, who also enjoys pheasant and waterfowl hunting, fitness and home improvement projects.